 Committee/Privacy Board.
-No exempt or abbreviated review, or lower standards, such as are sometimes used for
+No exempt or abbreviated review, or lower standards (such as sometimes used for "secondary

 Contract for Use of Restricted Data

-Receiving Institution must sign the contract.
+the Receiving Institution must sign the contract.
 The Representative is someone authorized to

 enter into contractual agreements on behalf of the Receiving Institution.
 The Representative